Postoperative fistula treatment. Removal of ligature suture endoscopic Ligature fistula postoperative scar treatment

 • Bronchial.

-The fistula may be complete or incomplete.
-The full one has two holes and is treated faster, as it has a way out, while the incomplete one, having one hole, further develops the inflammatory process, the number of bacteria increases.
+The fistula can be complete or incomplete.
+A complete one has two holes and is treated faster, since it has a way out; an incomplete one, having one hole, further develops the inflammatory process, the number of bacteria increases.

-The fistula can be labial or tubular.
-The labioform is treated only with the help of surgery.
+The fistula can be labiform or tubular.
+Lipoid can only be treated with surgery.

-If we consider the formation process, then the granulating fistula is one that has not yet been fully formed, and the tubular fistula is already lined with epithelium and is fully formed.
+If we consider the process of formation, then a granulating fistula is one that is not yet fully formed, while a tubular one is already lined with epithelium and is fully formed.

 What are the causes of a fistula after surgery?